OASES: Outcome-Aligned Search-Evaluation Co-Training for Agentic Search: Experiments

-The results show that removing prefix evaluation or setting \(\alpha=0\) generally leads to worse performance, confirming the importance of both prefix-based training and process rewards.
-For the 14B model, jointly training prefix answers without process rewards can even hurt performance, suggesting that prefix supervision alone is insufficient without reward-based guidance.
-In contrast, positive values of \(\alpha\) consistently improve performance over the no-process-reward setting, indicating that PRAISE is reasonably robust to the choice of \(\alpha\).
+The results show that \textbf{Base} and $\alpha=0$ are generally worse than using a positive process-reward weight, confirming the importance of dense outcome-aligned feedback.
+For the 7B model, performance peaks at $\alpha=0.6$, while for the 14B model, the best result is achieved at $\alpha=0.2$.
+Although the optimal value differs across model sizes, positive values of $\alpha$ consistently outperform the no-process-reward setting, showing that OASES is robust to the choice of $\alpha$ within a reasonable range.